bsmnyk/mdslides-mcp-server/docs/creating_slides.md

 title: Creating Slides
 ---

-# Creating Slides with MkSlides
+# Creating Slides with MdSlides

-MkSlides allows you to create presentations using simple Markdown syntax.
-This document covers the basic structure and formatting options available using MkSlides' built-in features, focusing on the Markdown source itself rather than advanced Reveal.js configurations or plugins.
+MdSlides allows you to create presentations using simple Markdown syntax.
+This document covers the basic structure and formatting options available using MdSlides' built-in features, focusing on the Markdown source itself rather than advanced Reveal.js configurations or plugins.

 ---